Geographic map Italy

 Country of oppositions

-Take a look at the map of Italy and you will find out immediately that the country is characterized by two big mountain ranges: the Alps in the North and the Apennine mountains along most parts of the peninsula.
-Surrounded by four seas on three sides, the interior country is mostly hilly and only on some parts very plane.
-High mountain panoramas, scenic hills and miles long sandy beaches can all be found in Italy and are part of the geological variety of the country.
+A look at the map of Italy immediately shows that the country is characterised by two big mountain ranges: the Alps in the north and the Apennine mountains along most parts of the peninsula.
+Surrounded by four seas on three sides, the land is mostly hilly with only few plain sections.
+High mountain panoramas, scenic hills and miles of sandy beaches are all part of the topographic variety of Italy.

 Idyllic mountain world of Italy

-Despite many beaches, islands and the reputation as a bathing paradise in the Mediterranean Sea, mountains and hills characterize the map of Italy.
-Two big mountain ranges define the country: The powerful mountain massif of the Alps in the North and the Apennine mountain range, which is extended over two thirds of the peninsula.
-Both mountain ranges are the result of the approaching tectonic plates of Africa and Europe and dominate the Italian countryside for 2 million years.
+Despite many beaches, islands and the reputation of being a bathing paradise in the Mediterranean Sea, mountains and hills characterise the map of Italy.
+Two big mountain ranges define the country: the powerful mountain massif of the Alps in the north and the Apennine mountain range extending over two thirds of the peninsula.
+Both mountain ranges are the result of the African and European tectonic plates having been dominating the Italian countryside for 2 million years.

-In the North, Italy shares some of the highest mountains of the Alps with its neighbouring countries French and Switzerland.
-The Aostatal Valley with the impressive mountain massif Mont Blanc (4.897 m), Monte Rosa (4.633m) and Matterhorn (4.478m) is part of the highlights of the Italian mountain world.
-Not less impressive are the Dolomite Mountains in the North-East of Italy.
-They are a tourist magnet for active sportspersons and nature lovers both in winter and in summer.
+In the north, Italy shares some of the highest mountains of the Alps with its neighbouring countries France and Switzerland.
+The Aosta Valley is one of the country's mountainous highlights including the impressive Mont Blanc (4,897 m), Monte Rosa (4,633 m) and Matterhorn (4,478 m).
+The Dolomite Mountains in the northeast of Italy are at least as impressive being a tourist magnet for sportive guests and nature aficionados in both winter and summer.

-On the other hand, the Apennine Mountains run in curves for more than 1.350 kilometres from Genoa to Calabria and therefore pass through nearly two thirds of the country.
-Because of its form and length, they are also often called the backbone of Italy.
-The highest elevation of the Apennine Mountains is the Corno Crande (2913 m) in the Abruzzi.
+The Apennine Mountains, however, run in curves for more than 1,350 kilometres from Genoa to Calabria hrough nearly two thirds of the country.
+Because of their shape and length, they are also often called the backbone of Italy.
+The highest elevation of the Apennine Mountains is the Corno Crande (2,913 m) in the Abruzzi.

 The map of Italy looks like a boot.
-Four different seas surround the peninsula in the Mediterranean Sea from three sides: The Adriatic Sea in the East, the Ionian Sea in the South and the Ligurian Sea and the Tyrrhenian Sea in the West.
-One can find a great variety of landscapes in Italy, from flat sandy beaches on Sardinia to the breathtaking rock cliffs round Amalfi.
-An 8000 kilometres long coast surrounds Italy, where year after year millions of seaside holidaymakers bustle around and seek to relax from everyday life.
+Four different seas surround the peninsula in the Mediterranean Sea from three sides: The Adriatic Sea in the east, the Ionian Sea in the south, and the Ligurian Sea and the Tyrrhenian Sea in the west.
+Italy shows great scenic diversity ranging from flat sandy beaches on Sardinia to the breathtaking rock cliffs round Amalfi.
+Italy is surrounded by an 8,000 kilometres long coast crowded with millions of beach tourists look for a well-needed timeout from the daily hustle and busty every year.